Sergi Miquel

-Sergi Miquel i Valentí (born 24 December 1989) is a Spanish politician from Catalonia who serves as Member of the Congress of Deputies of Spain.
+Sergi Miquel i Valentí (born 24 December 1989) is a Spanish politician from Catalonia and former Member of the Congress of Deputies of Spain.

 Early life

 Miquel was born on 24 December 1989 in Llagostera, Catalonia.
 He has a bachelor's degree in art and design from the University of Southampton and a degree in design from ELISAVA.
 He has been secretary-general of the Nationalist Youth of Catalonia (JNC) since 2015.

 Career

 Miquel contested the 2011 local elections as a Convergence and Union (CiU) electoral alliance candidate in Llagostera and was elected.
 He was re-elected at the 2015 local elections.
 Miquel contested the 2016 general election as a Democratic Convergence of Catalonia (CDC) candidate in the Province of Girona and was elected to the Congress of Deputies.
-He was re-elected at the 2019 general election as a Together for Catalonia (JxCat) candidate.
+He was re-elected at the April 2019 general election as a Together for Catalonia (JxCat) candidate.

 Miquel was president of the Papu Tisores Cultural Association and is a member of Òmnium Cultural and ESPLAC.